Cyrila7/CUNYswap/README.md

 ## 🎯 About

-CUNYswap is a secure, student-focused marketplace designed specifically for the SUNY (City University of New York) community.
+CUNYswap is a secure, student-focused marketplace designed specifically for the CUNY (City University of New York) community.
 It provides a trusted platform where students can list items for sale, browse available products, communicate with sellers, and build a safer campus trading environment.

 ### Why CUNYswap?